Computing Possible and Certain Answers over Order-Incomplete Data

-\begin{proof} Let $Q$ be the query $\accumgby_{\oplus, h, \{1\}}(Q')$, where we define:
+\begin{proof} Let $Q$ be the query $\accumgby_{\oplus, h, \{1\}}(Q')$, where we define

 In the accumulation operator, the accumulation map $h$ maps each tuple $t$ to its second component.
-Further, we define the finite monoid $\calM$ to be the \emph{syntactic monoid} \cite{pin1997syntactic} of the language defined by the regular expression $\s (\l_+\l_- | \l_- \l_+)^* \e$, where $\s$ (for ``start''), $\l_-$ and $\l_+$, and $\e$ (for ``end'') are fresh values from $\calD$: this monoid ensures that, for any non-empty word $w$ on the alphabet $\{\s, \l_-, \l_+, \e\}$ that starts with $\s$ and ends with $\e$, the word $w$ evaluates to $\epsilon$ in $\calM$ iff $w$ matches this regular expression.
+Further, we define the finite monoid $\calM$ to be the \emph{syntactic monoid} \cite{pin1997syntactic} of the language defined by the regular expression $\s (\l_+\l_- | \l_- \l_+)^* \e$, where $\s$ (for ``start''), $\l_-$ and $\l_+$, and $\e$ (for ``end'') are fresh values from $\calD$: this monoid ensures that, for any non-empty word $w$ over the alphabet $\{\s, \l_-, \l_+, \e\}$ that starts with $\s$ and ends with $\e$, the word $w$ evaluates to $\epsilon$ in $\calM$ iff $w$ matches this regular expression.

 We reduce from the NP-hard 3-SAT problem: we are given a conjunction of clauses $C_1, \ldots, C_n$, with each clause being a disjunction of three literals, namely, a variable or negated variable among $x_1, \ldots, x_m$, and we ask whether there is a valuation of the variables such that the clause is true.
 We fix an instance of this problem.